Study information for refugees

 About language courses: Recognised refugees and people who have been granted subsidiary protection have access to public funding for language courses.
 Please note that language courses are offered by various providers, many of them for profit.

 General information about language levels can be found on the website of the Austrian German Language Diploma ÖSD, a state-approved examination and assessment of German as a Foreign Language / German as a Second Language:

-- The ÖSD and international standards
+- The ÖSD and international standards (in German)

-- Examination centres and examination dates
+- Examination centres and examination dates (in German)

-- Sample exams and practice materials
+- Sample exams and practice materials (in German)

-The Austrian Integration Fund ÖIF supports recognised refugees and people who have been granted subsidiary protection through funding for literacy, elementary (A1, A2) and advanced courses (B1, B2).
+The Austrian Integration Fund ÖIF supports recognised refugees and people who have been granted subsidiary protection through funding for literacy, elementary (A1, A2) and advanced courses (B1).
 Please note that you must apply for funding before the course begins.
 The ÖIF offers personal counselling at guidance centers in Vienna, Graz, Linz, Salzburg, Innsbruck, St. Pölten and Klagenfurt, as well as at 18 mobile counseling centers in different regions of Austria.

 - Information about language courses